Md-Mursaleen/Crypto-Alert/README.md

 ![Image of the dashboard](https://github.com/saadze/Crypto-Alert/blob/main/images/coinmarketKEY.PNG)

-Now you are almost ready to get up  and running, the basic file will only fetch the price of a currency after a certain time and send an email, but if you want to add conditions such as thresholds you can !
+Now you are almost ready to get up and running, but before changing our files, let's install all packages:

+...
+#If you're not in the same directory as the files, first use 'cd' to get to the correct directory
+#then execute this line in your terminal
+pip install -r -requirements
+...

 Let me guide you through this (we will change variables in the beginning of the file):
 1. Open main.py